DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/manage-training.md

 ---
 tags: false
 layout: collection
-title: Manage training for early career teachers
+title: Manage training for ECTs (schools)
-description: This service allows schools to setup, manage and run ECF inductions for each new cohort of early career teachers.
+description: This service allows schools to setup, manage and run ECF inductions for each new cohort of early career teachers (ECT).
 pagination:
   data: collections.manage-training
   reverse: true